johnuberbacher/sky-automated-music/README.md

-# Sky: CotL Automated Music
+# Sky: CotL Automated Music Script for Playstation

 Automate music playback in the game Sky: Children of the Light by reading music sheets and sending commands through the remote-play application Chiaki (for PS4 and PS5 only).